elementary-Inc/blog/_drafts/welcome-to-the-new-blog.md

 author: cassidyjames
 ---

-In 2016, elementary moved to a Medium publication to host our official blog.
+In 2016, elementary moved to [a Medium publication](https://medium.com/elementaryos) to host our official blog.
 At the time, Medium was touted as a simple, clean, and reader-focused host for writers.
 They supported custom domains, a robust API, RSS, rich formatting, and great image embedding.
-We have been largely happy with the experience, but in 2018 something changed.
+We have been largely happy with the experience, but in 2017 something changed.

 ## The Decline of Medium